ghostop14/gr-clenabled/README.md

 A lot of work went into the filters.
 Both FFT and FIR versions are implemented.
 The test-clfilter command-line tool can help you pick between the 4 filter options:  OpenCL FIR, GNURadio's FIR, OpenCL FFT, GNURadio's FFT.
 Given the number of taps in any one filter and the filter parameters, one of these will be better than the other.
 In general the order of processing (best to worst) for practical filters will be: GNURadio FFT (by an order of magnitude), OpenCL FIR, GNURadio FIR, OpenCL FFT.

+### Performance Metrics

+A full study on each of the blocks is in the docs directory.
+It goes through each of the blocks and their measured throughput for a variety of data buffer sizes and compares their performance to the native GNURadio blocks.
+It was definitely interesting to see the timing on some of the native code as well.
+The details of how the tests were conducted, the results, and observations are all detailed in the study.

 ## Building gr-clenabled